-All organizations, whether public or private, military or civilian, profit or non-profit rely on leadership to accomplish goals.
+All organizations, whether public or private, military or civilian, for-profit or nonprofit rely on leadership to accomplish goals.
 Organizations are in need of new leaders to help update and refine their processes, structures and technologies to achieve greater levels of quality, effectiveness, efficiency and flexibility.
-The Master of Arts in Organizational Leadership program prepares students to take full advantage of leadership positions within their organization, enabling them to make a powerful and positive difference in the workforce.
+The Master of Arts in Organizational Leadership program prepares students to take full advantage of leadership positions within their organizations, enabling them to make powerful and positive differences in the workforce.

 Because of its interdisciplinary nature, the program can be customized with electives in human resources, health administration, education, psychology and criminal justice.
 It is particularly tailored to the mid-career professional looking to develop the conceptual skills needed to emphasize organizational excellence.

 All graduate admissions options listed below require an earned baccalaureate degree from a regionally accredited institution.